-Congress is dismayed by the government's failure to value publicly funded education, the steeply declining status in parts of the UK and the insufficiency of UK-wide investment.
+Congress is dismayed by the steeply declining status of education in the UK.
 Over 13 years of Conservative rule education has lurched from one funding crisis to another; and one Education Secretary to the next.
 The abject failure to invest in the school workforce and estate has resulted in the worst recruitment and retention crisis, at all levels in the profession, since the 1944 Education Act.
-The lack of an overarching commitment and vision for high quality 21st century public education is having an increasingly detriment impact on pupils, schools and the communities they serve, blighting the life chances of children, particularly those from working class communities.
+The lack of an overarching commitment and vision for high quality 21st century public education is having an increasingly detriment impact on pupils, schools and the communities they serve.
 Congress notes with sadness the complete lack of energy, enthusiasm and dynamism from a government that appears to have run out of ideas.